Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Methodologies

 By applying this weight function to WCE-Loss, the asymptotic convergence is approximately the expectation under \(P\) (details in Appendix \ref{sec:convergence_imp_loss}):

 The approximation in the penultimate step is based on the assumption stated in Sec. \ref{sec:problem_formulation}: the LLM can simulate the real-world input distribution through careful and appropriate prompting.
-This transformation ensures that the WCE-Loss function effectively aligns the synthetic distribution \(Q\) with the real-world distribution \(P\).
+This transformation ensures that the WCE-Loss effectively aligns \(Q\) with \(P\).

 Further, \( Q \) can be estimated by fitting a neural model \(\hat{Q}\), such as BERT, on the LLM-generated dataset \( D_Q \) using the CE-Loss; however, estimating the weight function is challenging because the real-world distribution \( P \) is unknown.
 To address this, we fit a model \(\hat{P'}\) on small real-world dataset \(D_{P'}\).
 Using \( \hat{P'} \) and \(\hat{Q}\), we define the \textbf{Importance Loss} $\mathcal{L}_{\text{IMP}}(\theta, D_Q)$ as follows: